RANDA MIRZA – Grant to a photographer from a Southern territory (Africa, Caribbean, South East Asia, Latin America, Middle East)

 Maltese immigration to North Africa, and then largely to France after the independence of Tunisia and Algeria, is little known, even in Malta.
 However, it is indeed a massive immigration on the scale of this small country.
 All immigrants are unique, but they all have in common the attachment to a territory and very often the wounds linked to what they have to leave.
 A country can be one day the one that welcomes and then decades later the one you have to leave for various reasons and vice versa.
 Being aware of this helps us to have more empathy for the people who are fleeing their countries.

-This project will be published by Images Plurielles
+This project is published by Images Plurielles

 Winner Grant dedicated to a woman photographer